gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 ## Introduction

-Many of you WebRTC developers out there, have probably already crossed the name Jitsi Videobridge.
+Many of you WebRTC developers out there have probably already crossed the name Jitsi Videobridge.
 Multi-party video conferencing is arguably one of the most popular use cases for WebRTC and once you start looking for servers that allow you to implement it, Jitsi's name is among the first you stumble upon.